danofun/MarchMadnessTVControl/README.md

 # March Madness TV Control
 An PVR Kodi controller for when you want to simultaneously watch 3 televisions.
 You know, during March Madness!
-Uses bootstrap and websocket to control 3 separate Kodi instances.
+Uses bootstrap and websocket to control 3 separate Kodi instances and is formatted for use on an iPad.

 ![Screenshot](/assets/img/screenshot.png)